openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 ### Checking Target Runtime Devices

-The `ov::execution_devices` property enables you to query runtime target devices in the Auto-Device plugin.
+To query the runtime target devices on which the inferences are being executed using AUTO, you can use the `ov::execution_devices` property.
+It must be used with `get_property`, for example:

 @sphinxdirective